 The next section provides additional information to consider to help you

 Our pupils are smart, polite and respectful towards others.
 We ask all pupils follow our simple code of conduct of:

 Children’s top ten worries about starting King Edward VI School Lichfield

 - Being bullied.
 At King Edward VI, we do not tolerate bullying and actively promote our RESPECT code of conduct between pupils.
 If bullying does take place, then we are very quick to act upon it.
 We encourage pupils to tell a member of staff and issues will be dealt with quickly and effectively.
 Furthermore, there is an anti-bullying group run by some of our sixth formers at lunchtime which acts as a safe place for pupils to go to, talk to others and have fun.

 - Not making friends.
 We have a large number of catchment schools so there are many pupils who come to us not knowing anybody else.
 At King Edward VI we are quick to recognise this and dedicate parts of the transition days and the first day in September to group work and getting to know each other.
 There are several lunchtime clubs that encourage pupils to make new friends and there is a nurture group set up if pupils really are struggling to make new friends.

 - Homework.
 At first it will seem like there is a lot of homework from a number of subjects.
 Some weeks there may be a lot, and other weeks there may be less.
 It’s important that you find time at home to do your homework well and on time.
-The student planner will help record and monitor homework.
+All homework will be found in the Show My Homework App.

 - Not being able to do the work.
-Not all pupils will find the work easy and there may be subjects you’ve never done before but this is normal and to be expected.
+Not all pupils will find the work easy and there may be subjects you have never done before, but this is normal and to be expected.
 Teachers are always willing to offer support if you do not understand it.
 Many subjects offer intervention to support those pupils who struggle.